Native Jollof Rice or Iwuk Edesi is a delicious ...

 Whisk to combine.
 Use immediately or store in the refrigerator for up to 5 days.

-- Chocolate milk: 1 cup reconstituted milk + ½ Tbsp unsweetened cocoa powder + 1tsp powdered sugar.
+- Chocolate milk: 1 cup reconstituted milk + ½ tablespoon unsweetened cocoa powder + 1tsp powdered sugar.

-- Vanilla Milk: 1 cup reconstituted milk + ¼ tsp vanilla extract + 1 tsp powdered sugar.
+- Vanilla Milk: 1 cup reconstituted milk + ¼ teaspoon vanilla extract + 1 teaspoon powdered sugar.

-- Strawberry milk: 1 cup reconstituted milk+ 1 tsp powdered strawberries.
+- Strawberry milk: 1 cup reconstituted milk+ 1 teaspoon powdered strawberries.

 Powdered milk recipes (How to use Powdered milk)